fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/07_functions/01_basics.md

 layout: article
 ---

-I assume you know what a *function* term means in math (a mapping from input to output).
+You probably know what a *function* term means in math (a mapping from input to output).
 In programming it's very similar.

 TODO def